mjf1406/classclarus-resources/content/index.md

 ---
-title: Welcome to Vizier's Vault Resources
+title: Welcome to ClassClarus Resources
 ---

-Here you can find our [[Blog]] where we detail the development of Vizier's Vault and our [[Docs]] where you can learn all the tips and tricks to efficiently and effectively use Vizier's Vault.
+Here you can find our [[Blog]] where we detail the development of ClassClarus and our [[Docs]] where you can learn all the tips and tricks to efficiently and effectively use ClassClarus.